 Buying a pet can be expensive.
 Adopting an unwanted or abandoned animal normally just brings with it the cost of vaccinating and getting a microchip fitted.

 There are plenty of associations in Spain that are looking for homes for animals.
 Check for one near where you live (Google “animales abandonados” and your area).

 With the rise of online stores there’s no longer a need to bring home heavy sacks of pet food.
 Compare online specialist stores (see below) with your local supermarket delivery service or online ordering.

 Amazon Spain Supermarket.
 With a large choice of items, Amazon is a good option for buying pet food online.
 Signing up for Amazon Premium is only 19.95€ year (see our post for more info) to get free delivery.

 Tiendanimal.
 Website partially available in English.
 Delivery to all Spain, including Islands, free for orders over 49€.
 Check “Specials” page for current offers.

 Kiwoko: Sign up for the newsletter for info about discounts and flash sales.
 Delivery is free for orders over 39€ but they only cover mainland Spain.
 Deliveries take up to 4 days to prepare and another 2 to send.
-If you become a member of their club “Mundo Kiwoko” there are added benefits such as members-only special offers.
+Added benefits are available for members of their club “Mundo Kiwoko”

 PetClic.es: If you register online you’ll get 200€ in discount coupons.
 Delivery is free for orders over 39€ to mainland Spain (orders over 70€ to Balearic Islands).